sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 ![CMOD-A7 pinout](images/cmoda7_b_dip_40pct.png)

 Pins 15 and 16 are the analog input channels.
-The voltage input range is 0..3.3V, which is scaled to the 0..1V range supported by the FPGA's ADCs.
+The voltage input range is 0..3.3V, which is scaled to the 0..1V range expected by the FPGA's ADCs.

 Pin 24 is VU.
-It can be used as power supply to the CMOD-A7 (in case no USB is connected) or as power monitor in case USB is connected.
+It can be used as power supply to the CMOD-A7 (in case no USB is connected) or as a USB voltage monitor in case USB is connected.

 **TODO**: Make sure we can safely use the CMOD-A7 module with USB either connected or disconnected.
 See [Section 1.1 of the CMOD-A7 reference manual](https://reference.digilentinc.com/reference/programmable-logic/cmod-a7/reference-manual#power_input_options).
 A possible solution using a Schottky diode is mentioned there.